 In 1932, Werner Heisenberg won the Nobel Prize in physics “for the creation of quantum mechanics, the application of which has, inter alia, led to the discovery of the allotropic forms of hydrogen.”
 These allotropic forms of hydrogen called orthohydrogen and parahydrogen exist due to parity between the nuclear spin and rotational spin function for the hydrogen molecule.
 Orthohydrogen is a higher energy triplet restricted to odd rotational energy levels (J = 1,3,5…) and parahydrogen is a lower energy singlet restricted to even rotational energy levels (J = 0,2,4…).
 This is shown in the figure below.
 When equilibrated at room temperature the two forms exist in a 3:1 ratio of orthohydrogen to parahydrogen, respectively, called normal hydrogen that is traditionally treated as a pure fluid in quasi-equilibrium at all temperatures.
 Spontaneous conversion between forms is quantum mechanically forbidden and a catalyst is required for conversion.
 Because the forms are separable with different rotational energies, significant differences in thermophysical properties exist, as shown in the figure.

 A very important feature is shown in the heat capacity plot above, one that first appeared as early as 1935 with Adalbert Farkas’ seminal text “Orthohydrogen, Parahydrogen, and Heavy Hydrogen.”
 The curve labeled “Equilibrium” appeared in most statistical thermodynamics text books for the 4 decades following Farkas’ work and only recently has began to disappear from the texts.
+(Note: ‘equilibrium’ is one of many naming conventions for cryogenic hydrogen the early physicists chose poorly with.
+The ortho- and para- prefixes are another.)
 Equilibrium hydrogen is defined as a sample of hydrogen existing at the equilibrium ratio of orthohydrogen-parahydrogen at a given temperature (shown by the crimson dash-dot line in the figure).
 So here’s the big cognitive dissonance question: if equilibrium hydrogen is indeed a mixture of only orthohydrogen and parahydrogen, then how does the heat capacity curve of ‘equilibrium’ fall outside the bounds of the respective ortho-parahydrogen curves?
 I’ll answer this from both the qualitative and quantitative perspectives.

 First the qualitative: Consider the definition of equilibrium hydrogen: hydrogen at the equilibrium composition at a given temperature as specified in the figure.
 Since spontaneous conversion between orthohydrogen and parahydrogen is forbidden, if you change the temperature at all, you will immediately move away from this ‘equilibrium’ composition curve unless the hydrogen is adsorbed and desorbed from a perfect catalyst.
 Consider this thought experiment: I’m at the liquid nitrogen boiling point temperature of 77 K in the figure and have left my hydrogen sitting in a catalyst bed for significant time to allow for total conversion to the 50-50 equilibrium composition.
 When I measure the heat capacity of this hydrogen, do I measure 22.5 J/mol-K as the 50-50 curve shows– or do I measure 31 J/mol-K as shown by the equilibrium curve?
 Don’t get it wrong!
 The difference is big!